 So he founded The Giving Lens in 2010.
-He then brought on a writer – and long time friend – who also had experience with with photography, traveling, and with leading teams internationally – Kate Siobhan Mulligan.
-Kate set out traveling when she was just 18 and has volunteered on every continent, including leading teams with Habitat for Humanity.
-Together, her and Colby have continued to hash out exactly what The Giving Lens can be, and continue to dream big.
+He then brought on a journalist – and longtime friend – who also had experience with photography, travelling, and with leading teams internationally – Kate Siobhan Mulligan.
+Kate set out travelling when she was just 18 and has volunteered on every continent, including leading teams with Habitat for Humanity.
+Together, she and Colby have continued to hash out exactly what The Giving Lens can be, and continue to dream big.

 Many years and many successful teams in, we feel we have an extraordinary formula for a unique, one-of-a-kind experience that benefits everyone involved in ways you really can’t imagine until you’ve done it.
 Our network of repeat-trip Alumni speaks to the fact that our trips are huge successes.

-As we expand, Colby can no longer lead every team, nor can Kate.
-Thus we are now in a phase of recruiting other world-class photographers from various photographic backgrounds to help lead our teams as TGL continues to help more and more in need.
+As we expand, Colby can no longer lead every team.
+We have since recruited other world-class photographers from various photographic backgrounds who have the same passion for travel, education, documentary work, and teaching to help lead our teams as TGL continues to help more and more in need.